amiracle1337/lunarleaf-ml-model/README.md

 ## Model Architecture and Design Process

-1. **Data Pre-processing**: Ensuring the integrity and quality of the dataset was paramount.
-Rigorous pre-processing steps were implemented to guarantee clean and robust data for training.
+1. **Data Pre-processing**: Ensuring the quality of the dataset was trivial to making the model work.
+Pre-processing steps were implemented to guarantee clean and robust data for training.

 2. **Model Exploration**: I delved deep into various model architectures to identify the best fit:
    - Leveraged the renowned **VGG16** architecture, which excelled in training and validation but demonstrated overfitting on test data.